National Parks and Biosphere Reserves in Austria

 When a region is officially designated as a national park and protected area, following the criteria of the International Union for Conservation of Nature (IUCN), it's recognised as an especially valuable natural space.
 Protecting the ecosystems takes priority here, while people can still enjoy its unique beauty.
 Nature is allowed to flourish with minimal disturbance, creating a sustainable, thriving environment that's perfect for both wildlife and visitors.

-The ecological diversity of Austria’s six national parks is truly impressive: vast steppes, wild-growing primeval and floodplain forests, gentle valley landscapes, rugged limestone mountains, and icy glaciers.
+The ecological diversity of Austria’s six national parks is truly impressive: Vast steppes, wild-growing primeval and floodplain forests, gentle valley landscapes, rugged limestone mountains, and icy glaciers.
 Each national park showcases its own unique character in terms of wildlife and plant life.

 A nature park protects and preserves cultural landscapes for people, helping raise awareness of conservation and sustainable development.
 It's a home for a variety of species, while being used mainly for agriculture.
 These parks are open to everyone and serve both as spots for relaxation and as spaces that facilitate learning about nature.